spaceitup/checkout-android/README.rst

 definitions that the Payment SDK uses to validate numbers, verificationCodes, bankCodes and holderNames.
 Validations for other input values i.e. expiryMonth and expiryYear are defined by the `Validator.java <./payment/src/main/java/net/optile/payment/validation/Validator.java>`_.

-Customise validations
+Customize validations
 ---------------------

 The Payment SDK allow customisation of validations applied to certain input types.

-- Validation for number, bankCode, holderName and verificationCode can be customised with the "regex" parameter.
+- Validation for number, bankCode, holderName and verificationCode can be customized with the "regex" parameter.
 - Input fields can be hidden by setting the "hide" parameter is true.
 - The maximum input length can be set with the "maxLength" parameter.

-Customised validations can be set by providing the resource ID of the validation Json file to the PaymentUI class prior to showing the payment page.
+Customized validations can be set by providing the resource ID of the validation Json file to the PaymentUI class prior to showing the payment page.
 The default validation provided by the Android Payment SDK are sufficient in most cases.

 Example customvalidations.json file: